JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 sudo nano docker-compose.yaml
 ```

 I copied the provided docker-compose file into nano (right-clicking in the editor will paste the contents of the clipboard).
 There were a few small changes that needed to be made to this file: I changed the TZ to America/New_York, uncommented the WEBPASSWORD field, and added a password.
-There are some optimizations I can do to this docker-compose file, but those will be a problem for future Justin; time to save and exit out of nano.
+Passwords are not (and should not!) be stored in the docker-compose.yaml file, and are instead stored in a .env file sibling to it.
+Check out my post on [Docker compose](/posts/running-docker-in-my-homelab) if you want to know more.

 Every time I have reached this stage of the installation, I've been greeted with an issue related to port 53, seemingly caused by Ubuntu's systemd-resolved service already running on port 53.
 I found a [post outlining a solution](https://discourse.pi-hole.net/t/docker-unable-to-bind-to-port-53/45082/7), and run the following commands: